GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.batch.threads` (default: `15`)

     Maximum number of threads used to execute batch requests in parallel.
+The number of threads here control the concurrency of the GCS batched API (fs.gs.max.requests.per.batch) calls.

+    Depending on the number of requests the connector evenly distributes the number of batched requests across batch threads.

 *   `fs.gs.list.max.items.per.call` (default: `1024`)